 British Focusing Association Certificate of Focusing Skills (2017)

 Centre for Meditative Listening Advanced Training: Practitioner of Meditative Listening (2019)

 The British Focusing Association Focusing Teacher certification (2019)

-I have been working as a volunteer counsellor at the Tom Allan Centre in Glasgow since 2010 as well as working independently since 2014.
+I worked as a volunteer counsellor at the Tom Allan Centre in Glasgow 2010-2020 and have also been working independently since 2014.

 I am qualified to teach experiential focusing and listening to individuals and groups.